Carrie Underwood: 2009–2012: Play On and collaborations

 At the 2009 CMA Awards, she received two nominations and co-hosted the ceremony with Brad Paisley for their second consecutive year.
 Underwood was nominated for six Academy of Country Music Awards.
 At the show's ceremony in April 2010, Underwood was named Entertainer of the Year, making her the first woman to win this award twice.
 Host Reba McEntire presented Underwood with the "ACM Triple Crown Award" signifying her winning Top New Artist, Top Female Vocalist, and Entertainer of the Year during her career.
 She was only the second female to win the coveted "Triple Crown Award", the first being Barbara Mandrell.
 At the CMT Music Awards, Underwood walked away with Video of the Year for "Cowboy Casanova" and also won CMT Performance of the Year for "Temporary Home" from CMT: Invitation Only presents Carrie Underwood.
 Underwood won two international awards at the 8th French Country Music Awards, which were Best Female Vocalist and Video of the Year, for "Cowboy Casanova".
 At the 2010 American Music Awards, she won "Favorite Country Album", for "Play On", making her the only artist in the American Music Award history to have all albums awarded in the category.
 She co-hosted the 2010 CMA Awards with Brad Paisley for the third year in a row.
 At the 2011 Grammy Awards, Underwood was nominated for 'Best Female Country Vocal Performance' for "Temporary Home".
 Underwood was honored by the CMT Artists of the Year special as one of the 5 top Artists of the year in 2010 in country music.
 The event aired on CMT on December 3, 2010.
 At the 2011 Academy of Country Music Awards, Underwood sang with Steven Tyler both her song "Undo It" and Aerosmith's "Walk This Way".

 In May 2011, Underwood was one of the seven women to be honored by the Academy of Country Music at the Girls' Night Out: Superstar Women of Country special.
-She was recognized for being the first and only female artist in the academy's history to ever win Entertainer of the Year twice.
+She is the only female artist to win Entertainer of the Year twice.
 At the ceremony, Vince Gill introduced Underwood and presented her with the special award.
 He sang one of her hits, "Jesus, Take The Wheel", and joined Underwood on a rendition performance of "How Great Thou Art".
-The video of the performance turned into a viral sensation, reaching 3 million views on YouTube within two days.
+The video of the performance turned into a viral sensation, reaching three million views on YouTube within two days.